 The Bad Berries

 While the berries that are commonly found in supermarkets and consumed by humans are generally safe for dogs, there are a number of wild berries that should be avoided.
 These include decorative berries such as mistletoe and holly berries.
 Mistletoe and holly berries are particularly of concern, as they are commonly found in houses during the holidays.
 If your household has mistletoe or holly berries in a flower arrangement, be sure to place the barriers well out of reach of your dog.
 Other berries to avoid are often found in the wild and are common in the United States.
 These include pokeberries, which look like grapes, juniper berries, and baneberries.
-Although these berries are not generally fatally toxic, consumption of them can result in a number of negative health outcomes and should be avoided.
+Although these berries are not generally fatally toxic, consumption of them can result in a number of negative health outcomes or digestive problems and should be avoided.
 The best way to avoid toxic wild-berries is to pay close attention to your dog when on hikes or outdoors.
 If your house has a property that your dog is free to roam, be sure to clear any toxic berries from your land to ensure your dog will not eat them.

 Berries are excellent fruits that can be given as treats for dogs.
 Blueberries, in particular, are often used as a healthy replacement for processed treats due to their small size, low calories, and beneficial properties.
 As with any fruit, excessive consumption should be avoided due to the sugar content.
 That being said, berries make an excellent treat for most dogs when provided to them in moderation.
 For those living in hot climates, berries can be placed in a freezer to provide your furry companion with a nice cool treat on a hot day.